Dustin Werbeski soul to soul on the air vents.

 Were you both big wheel blading and aggressive skating the whole time you lived in Barcelona?

-Big wheel blading came to me on the first day in Barcelona.
+Big wheel blading came to me on my first day in Barcelona.
 Oli Benet had several pairs of big wheel skates in his collection of Powerslide products.
-We tried some out and ended up ordering all the fitness frames, 80mm wheels and grind pins we could get.
+We tried some out and ordered all the fitness frames, 80mm wheels, and grind pins we could get.
 It took a while before we fully realized their potential, but it didn’t take long before I gave up on my freestyle grinding frames.
-The daily switch from eight 80’s to four 58’s was brutal, so this really got me addicted to big wheel blading around town.
+The daily switch from eight 80s to four 58s was brutal, so this got me addicted to big wheel blading around town.
 I was officially a big wheel blader once I learned that you could do all the same tricks, plus a lot more that were not even possible on small wheels.

 Do you prefer freeskates with 110mm or 125mm wheels?
-Is there a big difference?
-If so what are the pros and cons of each.
+What are the differences between them, and what are the advantages and disadvantages of each size?

-I really do prefer the 110’s over the 125’s… 110mm are the perfect size; it gives you the speed of big wheels with the control of small wheels.
-I also don’t like being too tall on my skates, so again the 110’s are better for that.
-If there is a benefit to the 125’s, it is the little extra speed and the ability to lay your boot further down when powersliding, before you hit plastic and slip out.
-But overall, I will always choose 110’s for their control on small streets, and their ability to be used for “stunting” without feeling like you are going to break an ankle.
+I prefer the 110s over the 125s.
+110mm is the perfect size; it gives you the speed of big wheels with the control of small wheels.
+I also don’t like being too tall on my skates, so the 110s are better for that.
+If there is a benefit to the 125s, the little extra speed and the ability to lay your boot further down when powersliding, before you hit plastic and slip out.
+But overall, I will always choose the 110s for their control on small streets and their ability for “stunting” without feeling like you will break an ankle.

-How about for off-road skating?
-Do you prefer a 125mm or a 150mm setup?
-What are the major difference, advantage and disadvantage of the two sizes?
+Do you prefer a 125mm or 150mm setup for off-road skating?
+What are the significant differences, advantages, and disadvantages of these sizes?

 For off-road skates, I have always preferred the 125mm wheels.
-I just find the 150mm skates too heavy, tall and long.
-Where as the 125’s feel a lot closer to the big wheel blading we do on the streets.
-The 150’s do have benefits when it comes to riding on loose gravel, as they will roll over and through more then the 125’s will.
-But, if and when you find the perfectly groomed trail, the 125’s exceed the abilities of the 150’s.
-Just like the debate over 110/125, I prefer the smaller ones for the feeling of control, and the ability to stop whenever needed.
-Off-roading without brakes really requires confidence and control in your skates.
+I find the 150mm skates too heavy, tall, and long.
+In comparison, the 125s feel much closer to the big wheel blading we do on the streets.
+The 150s have benefits when riding on loose gravel, as they will roll over and through more than the 125s.
+But, if and when you find the perfectly groomed trail, the 125s exceed the abilities of the 150s.
+Like the debate over 110/125, I prefer the smaller ones for the feeling of control and the ability to stop whenever needed.
+Off-roading without brakes requires confidence and control in your skates.

 How is the mountain and off-road terrain in your part of Canada?

-I live in the middle of the prairies, it’s so damn flat.
-But luckily I do live near a beautiful valley with lakes surrounded by some decent sized hills to skate on.
-It is far from ideal though.
-I am currently trying to shoot a SUV edit at the now closed for the summer ski resort right near me.
-That is probably the best place for me to be off-roading until I head to the mountains next month.
+I live in the middle of the prairies, and it’s so damn flat.
+But luckily, I do live near a beautiful valley with lakes surrounded by decent-sized hills to skate on.
+It is far from ideal, though.
+I am trying to shoot an SUV edit at the now-closed summer ski resort near me.
+That is probably the best place to be off-roading until I head to the mountains next month.

-How hard is it to actually start off-road skating?
+How hard is it to start off-road skating?

-Starting is easy; it is stopping that’s the hard part!
-Actually, the hardest part is finding a spot that is safe and easy to begin on.
-I would highly recommend a big open grass hill or a very hard packed dirt trail.
-The grass hill will teach you to carve like you are skiing, and the trail will teach you the feeling of striding on the taller and longer frames.
+Starting is easy; it is stopping; that’s the hard part!
+The hardest part is finding a safe and easy spot to begin.
+I highly recommend a big open grass hill or a hard-packed dirt trail.
+The grass hill will teach you to carve like you are skiing, and the trail will teach you the feeling of striding on taller and longer frames.
 I would recommend learning with a helmet, as I have taken and seen some pretty terrible falls on them.

 Dustin Werbeski Powerslide Imperial Off-Road Edit